luisoos/Network-Speed-Alert-Discord/README.md

 # 📑 Annotations

 ## 🔌 Get token
-Go on fast.com, open your browser devtools, go on Network tab and copy the token on the request url that looks like `https://api.fast.com/netflix/speedtest?https=true&token=<the-token>&urlCount=5`.
+Go on [fast.com](https://fast.com), open your browser devtools, go on the `Network` tab and copy the token on the request url that looks like `https://api.fast.com/netflix/speedtest?https=true&token=<the-token>&urlCount=5`.

 _(from [branchard/fast-speedtest-api](https://github.com/branchard/fast-speedtest-api#how-to-get-app-token-))_